M20 Junction 10a

 How will the scheme be carried out?

-This scheme is still at the planning and design stage; more information about how it will actually be implimented will be added here as it becomes available.
+This scheme is still at the planning and design stage; more information about how it will actually be implemented will be added here as it becomes available.

 What are the benefits?